Expo 2020 Dubai is back in October 2021

-While our previous article about the Dubai Expo 2020 briefly touched on it, World Expos are large international exhibits that aim to highlight countries' achievements.
-They also place a particular emphasis on celebrating ideas, invention and projects, along with cultural exchange.
-The first Expo was held in 1851 in London and had six million visitors, among them were Charles Dickens, Charles Darwin, and George Eliot.
-Along with London, 32 other cities have hosted them, including New York, Barcelona, Seville, San Francisco, Shanghai, and most recently, Milan.
+We’ve mentioned the Dubai 2020 Expo before, but world expos are large international exhibits that aim to highlight countries' achievements and connect people from across the world.
+They also place a particular emphasis on celebrating ideas, inventions and projects, along with cultural exchange.
+The first Expo, held in London in 1851, entertained six million visitors, including Charles Dickens, Charles Darwin, and George Eliot.
+Along with London, 32 other cities have been home to such expos, including New York, Barcelona, Seville, San Francisco, Shanghai, and most recently, Milan.

-What has come out of World's Fairs, or now, Expos?
-They include the Eiffel Tower in Paris, the Ferris Wheel, the iconic Space Needle in Seattle and IMAX Cinema.
-Americans believe that the ice cream cone originated out of the 1904 World's Fair in Saint Louis when a Syrian concession vendor cooled one of his confections, shaped it into a cone and scooped ice cream inside.
+But what has come out of World's Fairs, or Expos, as they are called now?
+Among many things, these global events have seen the Eiffel Tower in Paris, the Ferris Wheel, the iconic Space Needle in Seattle and IMAX Cinema.
+Americans even believe that the ice cream cone originated out of the 1904 World's Fair in Saint Louis when a Syrian concession vendor cooled one of his confections, shaped it into a cone and scooped ice cream inside.

-Dubai Expo 2020 will be held in the new Dubai South development, home to the brand-new Al Maktoum International Airport that is poised to become the world’s largest.
-Dubai South is home to the Dubai World Central Free Zone (DWC), offering you a chance to take advantage of one of the over three-dozen Free Zones in the UAE.
+The Dubai 2020 Expo will be held in the new Dubai South development, near the brand-new Al Maktoum International Airport that is poised to become the world’s largest airport.
+Dubai South is home to the Dubai World Central Free Zone (DWC), which offers you the chance to take advantage of one of the over three-dozen Free Zones in the UAE.

-The premises also include Al Wasl Plaza, Jubilee Park and Al Forsan Park to host a range of outdoor events that can house up to 15,000 people in Jubilee Park.
-The Dubai Exhibition Centre has also gone under expansion for the event and its 45,000 square metre facility will bring the best in innovation, design and technology together to make it an ideal setting to host events in the facilities.
+The grounds also boast three outdoor areas, Al Wasl Plaza, Jubilee Park and Al Forsan Park, that can accommodate thousands of people; Dubai Exhibition Centre has also undergone expansion for the event and its 45,000 square metre facility will bring the best in innovation, design and technology together to make it an ideal setting to host events.

-They have also enlisted some of the world’s most highly-renowned architects to create the installations.
-They include Norman Foster’s Foster + Partners for the Mobility Pavilion (which we’ve included in the picture above), Santiago Calatrava for the UAE Pavilion, Grimshaw Architects for Terra-The Sustainability Pavilion and Cox Architecture for the Opportunity Pavilion.
+To create some of the breathtaking installations onsite, some of the world’s most highly-renowned architects were brought on to design some of the site’s most stunning buildings: Norman Foster’s Foster + Partners for the Mobility Pavilion (which we’ve included in the picture above), Santiago Calatrava for the UAE Pavilion, Grimshaw Architects for Terra-The Sustainability Pavilion and Cox Architecture for the Opportunity Pavilion.